Problem Addressed

 Hyperion Robotics designed and produced 2 x 2 m water tanks for the mining industry made with almost 99% recycled mining tailings and zero cement.

 Metso Outotec develops mineral processing plants for mining and industrial companies that allow the drying of mining tailings on a very large scale.
-Once the tailings are processed, Hyperion Robotics’ solution is used to complement Metso’s technology, allowing the use of a high percentage of this waste as a component in their low-carbon concrete.
+Once the tailings are processed, Hyperion Robotics’ solution is used to complement Metso’s technology, allowing the use of a high percentage of this waste as a component in their concrete.
 The concrete has been used to produce sustainable infrastructure products for the mining company itself, but also for the surrounding communities.
 They are currently looking into building similar tanks with 10 x 10 m dimensions.

 Related